ngabaldo/Repo/README.md

 2) Input files:
+The program reads in .csv files.
 Only two files are needed:

   a) batch_payment.csv
   Contains information about the previous transaction history of all users.